firecampapp/firecamp-careers/README.md

-# firecamp-internship

-Welcome! 👋  to the Firecamp internship repo.
+Welcome! 👋  to the Firecamp careers repo.

-This repo contains the details about the internship opportunity to work with/on Firecamp.
+This repo contains the details about the full-time/ internship opportunity to work with/on Firecamp.

 # What is Firecamp 🔥

 Firecamp helps Dev Team to test and manage various APIs.
 The entire team can be in the same place while developing, testing, monitoring, and documenting the APIs of their choice [HTTP, WS, GraphQL, MQTT, ...]

+# The values we belive at Firecamp
+Transparency
+Open culture
+Result oriented
+Innovation first approach

+# Full-time work at Firecamp :
+1. Full Stack Software Engineer (NodeJS)
+2. Full Stack Software Engineer (ReactJS)
+3. Community Manager (Part-time)
+4. Social Media Manager (Part-time)
+5. Manual tester

 Here is the following Internship opportunity :
 ---